 Students may be able to earn dual credit (both college and high-school credit) depending on the course.
 Consult your high-school counselor to determine if high school credit can be given for the course of your choice.

 To apply, click here for the Dual Enrollment Checklist and follow the instructions.
 Scroll down below for contact information of Dual Enrollment Represenative at the campus of your choice, as well as program requirements.
 Additional forms for enrollment for the upcoming semester are at the top right of this page.
 To attend an information session to learn more about Dual Enrollment contact an Early College Representative (listed below).

 Advantages of Dual Enrollment:

-- Jump start on your college plans by earning college credit while still in high school.
+- Jump start your college plans by earning college credit while still in high school.

-- You may be able to reduce the time and money you will spend in college.
+- Reduce the time and money you will spend in college.

 - Take the credits with you: Most courses may be applied to graduation requirements at CCC as well as public and private colleges and universities throughout Illinois.

 - Strengthen your college applications by demonstrating readiness for college.